 As such, especially after the occupation of the Old City in 1967, this small hill of East Jerusalem is one of the most disputed plots of land in the Arab-Israeli conflict.
 Open clashes between the Israeli police and local Palestinians are not uncommon.

-Even though East Jerusalem is currently controlled by Israel,
+Even though East Jerusalem is currently controlled by Israel, Temple Mount is managed by the Jerusalem Islamic Waqf.

 As I climbed up the steps and accessed the esplanade, the first sight was the imposing Al-Aqsa Mosque with its silver dome.